 Although the brand messaging framework ladders up from messaging pillars to the tagline, we find it helpful to start with your value prop, as it is the core of who you are/what you do.

-Any easy way to articulate this is with Steve Blank’s XYZ template:
+An easy way to articulate this is with Steve Blank’s XYZ template:

 You can also think of this as the short elevator pitch to sell your brand.
 (Many brands even have their value prop as the first blurb on their homepage.)
+For this reason, you may format it as one or two lines—whatever works for you.

 Tip: First, identify all of your emotional and functional benefits, then pare it down to the most significant.
 Write a long paragraph that outlines what you want to say, then continue to iterate to distill it into a few sentences.
 For more tips, follow our guide to create an awesome value prop.